 This is a book review of “The Miracle of Self-Love” by Barbel Mohr and Manfred Mohr.
-This is a good book for the general public.
+This is a good book for the general public, with some reservations.

-KEYWORDS: Barbel Mohr, book review, The Miracle of Self-Love, Manfred Mohr, psychology, self-development, self-esteem, self-help, self-image, self-improvement, self-love.
+KEYWORDS: Barbel Mohr, Manfred Mohr, personal development, psychology, self-esteem, self-help, self-image, self-improvement, The Miracle of Self-Love.

 In this book review I am evaluating my own copy of The Miracle of Self-Love by Barbel Mohr and Manfred Mohr.
 As usual, this is my very own, independent review, based on a book that I have bought myself.